divio/divio-cloud-docs/how-to/django-create-deploy.rst

 Static files
 ~~~~~~~~~~~~

-In cloud environments: uWSGI and WhiteNoise are used.
+In cloud environments: the application gateway server and WhiteNoise are used.

 In the local environment: static files are served by the Django runserver.
-By :ref:`running uWSGI locally
+By :ref:`running the application gateway
-<django-create-deploy-startup>` and enforcing ``DEBUG = False``, uWSGI and WhiteNoise can be tested in the local
+server locally <django-create-deploy-startup>` and enforcing ``DEBUG = False``, it can be tested with WhiteNoise in the
-environment.
+local environment.

 Media files